 We intend to recruit up to 15 practices to take part in this study from two geographical areas: East Anglia & North London and Bristol & the South West.
+We are approaching practices on the basis of their previous involvement in this research programme.
 Practices' previous GPPS results (doctor-patient communication and patient choice items) will inform our sampling frame.